 Holly House Stores is no longer a traditional sweet shop!

 Not Dressed as Lamb

-Tell us a little bit about yourself and your business?
+Tell us a little bit about yourself?

 What does an average day look like for you?

 At present my average day consists of an early wake up from a hungry 6 month old, who normally then doesn’t go back to sleep until my 4 year old shouts “It’s daytime playtime!”.

 My mornings are then filled with food up the walls, mess in the house, football and swimming classes and general chaos.
 But also plenty of fun, cuddles and laughter until my daughter goes off to preschool for the afternoon and I get a valuable 3 hours (of relative quiet) with my baby boy.

 Once school pickup is done, it’s then the daily rush of dinner and bedtime before I can relax and see what I need to do for my new business venture.

 Evening are currently spent sorting paperwork, chatting to business partners and clients and applying for funding to be able to provide my services at reduced rates to families within certain eligibility criteria.
 My biggest aim is to be able to provide my services free of charge to families going through crisis to help them through their own challenges and create a better life for themselves and their children.

 By far my biggest challenge was coming to terms with my daughters diagnosis.
 She was diagnosed with hip dysplasia at two and a half and went through a major operation to build her a working hip socket which would last as long as possible, hopefully giving her a pain free childhood where she could take part in all the things any child should.